Best Soil for Rosemary in Pots (Best Potting Mix)

 Key Takeaways:

-• Rosemary prefers poor, dry sandy potting soil with relatively low fertility.
-Create the best potting soil for rosemary with two thirds compost and one third horticultural sand which recreates the optimal soil conditions of the rosemary’s native Mediterranean environment.
+• Rosemary prefers poor, dry, sandy potting soil with relatively low fertility.
+Create the best potting soil for rosemary with two-thirds compost and one-third horticultural sand, which recreates the optimal soil conditions of rosemary’s native Mediterranean environment.

-• Avoid planting rosemary in potting soils with added fertilizers or in soils that retain too much moisture as this promotes the conditions for root rot.
+• Avoid planting rosemary in potting soils with added fertilizers or in soils that retain too much moisture, as these conditions promote root rot.

-• Horticultural sand or grit has a larger particle size and helps to mimic the porous aerated soil structure to which rosemary is adapted and promotes good drainage and reduces the risk of root rot.
+• Horticultural sand or grit has a larger particle size and helps to mimic the porous aerated soil structure to which rosemary is adapted, which promotes good drainage and reduces the risk of root rot.

-• Rosemary can grow in acidic, pH neutral and alkaline soils.
-Compost and sand potting mixes do not need to be amended with lime as rosemary can grow well in typical soil pH range.
+• Rosemary can grow in acidic, pH-neutral, and alkaline soils.
+Compost and sand potting mixes do not need to be amended with lime, as rosemary grows well in the typical soil pH range.

 Recent Posts